 Fee: $275 includes all class materials and a one-year membership with the Natural Resources Foundation of Wisconsin.
 Bring your own lunch.

-Scholarships: Sheboygan County Conservation Association is offering $125 scholarships to offset the registration fee for this course.
-If you would like to be considered for the reduced fee, you must fill out the Master Naturalist scholarship form before registering.
+Scholarships: Sheboygan County Conservation Association is offering scholarships to reduce the registration fee by 50%.
+If you would like to be considered for this reduced fee, you must fill out the Master Naturalist scholarship form before registering.
 The Master Naturalist office will follow up with a special code to be used when you register.

 Location: W3340 Sunset Road, Sheboygan Falls, WI 53085